 HostBridge extends ZCEE to screen-based CICS applications without screen scraping.

 When integrating screen-based CICS applications, ZCEE users can experience a faster and greater return on their investment by using CICS web services.
 ZCEE is pluggable and extensible, allowing third party providers like HostBridge to participate in expanding the z/OS assets you can expose with an API.
 HB.js is a solution for creating RESTful APIs for all types of CICS applications.
 It is particularly good at making screen-based CICS applications available, and doing so without screen scraping.
 Because HB.js runs within CICS, it leverages the 3270 Bridge interface.

 Architects can use HB.js to develop APIs that reference CICS application fields by name, regardless of where those fields reside on a screen.
 Because HB.js APIs and services run within CICS, latency is not an issue, even for high-volume CICS transactions.
 The result is a highly responsive, resilient integration that complements ZCEE, scales extremely well, and uses mainframe resources in the most optimal way.

 Want to better leverage your investment in ZCEE using the approach this article discusses?
-Contact HostBridge using the form below to speak with a HostBridge CICS integration consultant.
+Reach out to HostBridge using the contact information found at the bottom of this page to speak with a HostBridge CICS integration consultant.